Bios-Marcel/yagcl/README.md

 ## Examples

-An example configuration usage may look something like this:
+An example usage may look something like this:

 ```go
 import (